canopy-project/canopy-embedded/docs/cloud_vars_c.md

 #include <stdio.h>

-// Callback for handling changes to the "darkness" Cloud Variable. static int handle_darkness(CanopyContext ctx, const char *varName, float value) {
+// Callback for handling changes to the "darkness" Cloud Variable. static int handle_darkness(CanopyContext ctx, const char *varName, float value, void *extra) {
     // Your custom code for handling a change to the toast darkness level goes
     // here.